DEEP VEIN THROMBOSIS TREATMENT IN LEXINGTON KENTUCKY

 Deep vein thrombosis (DVT) is a serious medical condition that’s caused by a blood clot forming in the deep leg veins.

 Deep vein blood clots typically form in the thigh or lower leg area, but they can also develop in other areas of the body.
-Other names associated with this condition may include Thromboembolism, Thrombophlebitis or the common name Blood Clots
+Other names associated with this condition may include Thromboembolism, or Thrombophlebitis.

 FREQUENTLY ASKED QUESTIONS